thanhnamit/thanhnamit.github.io/_posts/2019-06-19-reactive-techniques.markdown

 ## Scatter gather

-When an event needs to be routed to multiple recipients for processing, Reactor's `zip` operator allows the stream consumer subscribes to multiple upstreams and wait for all subscribers to emit output events.
+When an event needs to be routed to multiple recipients for processing, Reactor's `zip` operator allows the stream consumer to subscribe to multiple upstreams and wait for all publishers to emit output events.
 The output events are combined into `tuple` data type, which can be extracted later.
-Let say we have two non blocking services:
+Let say we have two async services:

 ```java
 interface NonBlockingTweetService {